Sathiyanarayanan-M/Text2File/README.md

-# ChatFile - Google Chat Long Text File Sender
+# Text2File - Long Text File Sender

-**ChatFile** is a lightweight Chrome extension that allows you to send long messages in Google Chat and Gmail Chat by converting them into a virtual text file.
-This bypasses the 12,000-character limit and attaches the content as a file, ready to send.
+**Text2File** is a lightweight Chrome extension that lets you send long messages by converting them into a downloadable file.
+It bypasses character limits by automatically attaching the content as a file — ready to send in apps like Google Chat, Slack, ChatGPT, etc.

 ---

 ## 🚀 Features

-- Paste large text content and give it a filename
+* Paste long text and give it a custom filename
-- Instantly creates a virtual `.txt` file
+* Instantly generates a virtual `.txt` file (or any custom extension)
-- Automatically attaches the file to the chat's file input
+* Automatically attaches the file to the file input field
-- Works on both `chat.google.com` and Gmail's embedded Chat (`mail.google.com`)
+* Works with any application that supports file uploads (e.g., Google Chat, Slack, ChatGPT, etc.)

 ---

 ## 📦 Installation (Developer Mode)

 1. Clone or download this repository.
-2. Go to `chrome://extensions` in your browser.
+2. Go to `chrome://extensions` in your Chrome browser.
-3. Enable **Developer mode** (top right).
+3. Enable **Developer mode** (toggle at the top right).
-4. Click **"Load unpacked"** and select the extension folder.
+4. Click **“Load unpacked”** and select the extension folder.
-5. Pin the extension for quick access.
+5. Pin the extension icon for quick access.

 ---